avantgardefinance/UniStaking/README.md

 Uniswap Protocol Staking by Avantgarde Finance.

+This project facilitates the staking of UNI tokens.

-### Automatic
+## Automatic Setup

-This repository comes with a reproducible development environment based on `nix` and `direnv`.
-This allows the development of the app based on locally deployed contracts and subgraph.
+This repository provides a streamlined development environment using `nix` and `direnv`, ensuring reproducibility.
+This setup facilitates app development with locally deployed contracts and subgraph.

-For the best possible developer experience, make sure you have the following installed:
+For the optimal developer experience, ensure you have the following installed:

 - [nix](https://nix.dev)
 - [direnv](https://direnv.net)

-Once you have these installed, your isolated local development environment will be set up automatically whenever you navigate to this directory.
+Once installed, your isolated local development environment will be automatically configured whenever you navigate to this directory.

-### Manual
+## Manual Setup

-If you don't want to use `nix`, make sure to have the following installed:
+If you prefer not to use `nix`, make sure you have the following installed:

 - [Node.js](https://nodejs.org)
 - [pnpm](https://pnpm.io)